 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters exercise their option to purchase additional shares of common stock in full, the number of shares of common stock held by existing stockholders would decrease to % of the total number of shares of common stock outstanding after this offering, and the number of shares held by new investors would increase to % of the total number of shares of common stock outstanding after this offering.
+If the underwriters exercise their option to purchase additional shares of common stock in full, the number of shares of common stock held by existing stockholders would decrease to 67.0% of the total number of shares of common stock outstanding after this offering, and the number of shares held by new investors would increase to 33.0% of the total number of shares of common stock outstanding after this offering.

-The number of shares purchased from us by existing stockholders is based on automatic conversion of all of our outstanding preferred shares into shares of common stock outstanding as of December 31, 2017, after giving effect to the shares of common stock upon the closing of this offering, and excludes:
+The number of shares purchased from us by existing stockholders is based on 601,495 shares of common stock outstanding as of March 31, 2018, and gives effect to the automatic conversion of all of our outstanding preferred stock and Class B non-voting common stock into 9,967,852 shares of common stock upon the closing of this offering, and excludes:

-- \$ 11,245,985 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2017, with a weighted average exercise price of \$0.27 per share; - shares of common stock issuable upon the exercise of stock options granted after December 31, 2017, with a weighted average exercise price of per share; - § 2,146,767 shares of common stock issuable upon the vesting of restricted stock units granted after December 31, 2017 to Kevin Gordon, our President and Chief Financial Officer: - § 4,699,565 shares of common stock issuable upon the exercise of warrants outstanding as of December 31, 2017, with a weighted average exercise price of \$0.09 per share: - § an aggregate of shares of common stock issuable upon the exercise of stock options to be granted to certain of our officers and directors on the date of execution of the underwriting agreement under the 2018 Plan, assuming we sell shares in this offering; - shares of common stock issuable upon the vesting of restricted stock units to be granted to Mr. Gordon on the date of execution of the underwriting agreement pursuant to his employment agreement, assuming we sell shares in this offering; - § an additional 10,158,368 shares of common stock reserved for issuance under the Liquidia Technologies, Inc. Stock Option Plan, as amended, or the 2004 Plan, as of December 31, 2017, which shares will no longer be reserved following this offering: - § an additional 1,087,617 shares of common stock reserved for issuance under the Liquidia Technologies, Inc. 2016 Equity Incentive Plan, as amended, or the 2016 Plan, as of December 31, 2017, which shares will no longer be reserved following this offering; and - § an additional shares of common stock that will be made available for future issuance under the 2018 Plan upon the effectiveness of the registration statement of which this prospectus forms a part.
+- § 1,421,917 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2018, with a weighted average exercise price of \$7.57 per share; - § 70,686 shares of common stock issuable upon the exercise of stock options granted after March 31, 2018, with an exercise price of \$11.32 per share; - § 29,526 shares of common stock issued upon the exercise of stock options after March 31, 2018; - § 127,576 shares of common stock issuable upon the vesting of restricted stock units granted on March 7, 2018 to Kevin Gordon, our President and Chief Financial Officer; - § 219,761 shares of common stock issuable upon the exercise of warrants outstanding as of March 31, 2018, with a weighted average exercise price of \$0.01 per share; - § an aggregate of 310,432 shares of common stock issuable upon the exercise of stock options granted to certain of our officers, directors and employees on the date of execution of the underwriting agreement under the 2018 Plan at an exercise price equal to the initial public offering price per share;

+- § 41,084 shares of common stock issuable upon the vesting of restricted stock units granted to Mr. Gordon on the date of execution of the underwriting agreement pursuant to his employment agreement; - § an additional 351,520 shares of common stock reserved for issuance under the Liquidia Technologies, Inc. 2016 Equity Incentive Plan, as amended, or the 2016 Plan, as of March 31, 2018, which shares will no longer be reserved following this offering; and - § an additional 1,600,000 shares of common stock available for future issuance (including the foregoing grants of options to purchase an aggregate of 310,432 shares to certain officers, directors and employees and the grant to Mr. Gordon of 41,084 shares of common stock issuable upon the vesting of restricted stock units) under the 2018 Plan.